Ing2-Team2EasyExam/EasyExam/EasyExamAPI/APIReadme.md

 # API documentation

-Sequence flow diagram for the
+Sequence flow diagram for the API.
+For all the flow charts except the login and password reset, assume a alternate flowchart where the response is `401` or `403` of unauthorized access.

 ## Login